RISHIKA29/business-intelligence-sales-dashboard/README.md

 # Business Intelligence Sales Dashboard

+End-to-end data analysis project using SQL, Python, and Power BI.

+---

 ## Overview

-This project demonstrates an end-to-end data analysis workflow, transforming raw sales data into actionable insights using SQL, Python, and Power BI.
+This project demonstrates a complete data analysis workflow, transforming raw sales data into actionable business insights.

-It covers the full lifecycle of a data analysis project - from data cleaning and transformation to visualization and business reporting.
+It covers the full lifecycle of a data analysis project — from data cleaning and transformation to visualization and business reporting.
+SQL queries were written and executed within a Python notebook as part of the data preparation process.

+This project simulates a real-world business intelligence workflow used by analysts to support decision-making.

 ---

 ## Tech Stack

-* SQL (data extraction and transformation)
+* SQL (executed within Python notebook using Pandas workflow)
 * Python (Pandas for data cleaning and feature engineering)
 * Power BI (dashboard development and visualization)